-If the property owner has not executed a proportionate share agreement, acceptable surety for 5. the design, right of way acquisition, and the Construction Engineering and Inspection Costs as well as the construction for the offsite road improvements as outlined in Conditions No. E.4.b and E.4.c shall be posted with the Land Development Division on or before March 22, 2012.
+5. Acceptable surety for the design, right of way acquisition, and the Construction Engineering and Inspection Costs as well as the construction for the offsite road improvements as outlined in Conditions No. E.4.b and E.4.c shall be posted with the Land Development Division on or before March 22, 2012.
 Surety in the amount of 110% shall be based upon an acceptable Certified Cost Estimate provided by the Property Owner's Engineer.
 At any time during the duration of the surety the County Engineer shall have the authority to determine that sufficient progress has not been made for any and all required work.
-In the event such a determination is made, Palm Beach County shall have the right to request funds be drawn for the surety (surety drawn) and Palm September 1, 2011
+In the event such a determination is made, Palm Beach County shall have the right to request funds be drawn for the surety (surety drawn) and Palm Beach County may then complete all required work.
+The County Engineer shall also have the authority to require that the surety amount be updated to reflect current anticipated costs at any time during the duration of the surety.
+(DATE: MONITORING-Eng)

-Application No. DOA-2011-01165
+BCC Application No. DOA-2011-01165 Control No. 1984-00152